 Based in Milton Park, Oxford, in the UK, Ipsen Bioinnovation (formerly known as Syntaxin) is a leader in the field of recombinant botulinum toxin technology with expertise in natural recombinant botulinum toxins and modified recombinant botulinum toxins.
 This R&D center is at the forefront of Ipsen’s expertise thanks to a platform of highly differentiated and innovative toxins with 75 patents granted and over 130 patents pending.
-Ipsen has also started collaborating on research with the Harvard Medical School to explore novel recombinant botulinum toxins for the treatment of serious neurological disorders.
+Ipsen has also started collaborating with the Harvard Medical School on research to explore novel recombinant botulinum toxins for the treatment of serious neurological disorders.

 The Ipsen way: an open innovation model

 Our focus is on sharing projects and objectives.
-Proof of concept is the cornerstone of the drug discovery process, the principle used by all involved to determine the entire life cycle of the molecule in R&D as early as possible.
+Proof of concept is the cornerstone of the drug discovery process, the principle used to determine the entire life cycle of the molecule in R&D as early as possible.
 This participatory model contributes to finding answers to key questions such as the singularity and differentiation of each molecule.

 Percentage of sales invested in R&D in 2016